-Jessica Ya Sun is a PhD candidate in the School of Economics at Singapore Management University.
+Jessica Ya Sun is a Research Fellow at CREA.
 Her main research area is health economics, with a special focus on impact evaluations of healthcare policies and other social insurance programmes.
 Her current research investigates how alternative unemployment insurance designs affect labour supply behaviours and social welfare.
 She holds a PhD in Economics from Singapore Management University.

 Chay Junxing is a PhD candidate in the School of Economics at Singapore Management University.
 Prior to joining the PhD programme, he was a research assistant at Duke-NUS Graduate Medical School and data scientist at Merck Sharp & Dohme.
 His current research interest is in health economics, specifically in healthcare financing and health behaviours.

 Andree Hartanto is a PhD candidate in Psychology at Singapore Management University.
 He specialized in cognitive and developmental psychology.
 His current research investigates cognitive and socioemotional consequences of technological devices and social media in older adults.